guipleite/PS3-Linux-Tutorial/docs-src/index.md

 1. `Game` :arrow_right: `Rebug Toolbox` :arrow_right: `Utilities` :arrow_right: `Toggle QA.Flag` :arrow_right: `Enabled`
 2. `Game` :arrow_right: `Rebug Toolbox` :arrow_right: `System` :arrow_right: `Information system`
     - Make sure the line `PS3 System: Firmware [version] DEX` contains DEX.
     - In case the version of the firmware is CEX you will need to change the version.
+This following tutorial can be useful: https://www.youtube.com/watch?v=0YJBCl4PjCo&t=758s.

 After making sure your device match the downgrade requeriments you can proceed the tutorial.